The process of company formation in Romania

 Our lawyers are experts in company formation in Romania and can provide complete details on the taxes that apply to companies and also to individuals, should you be interested in this additional information.

-Question: What are the accounting and reporting requirements for companies in Romania?
+The accounting and reporting requirements for companies in Romania

 Another issue that may be of interest to investors who choose to open a company in Romania